MAS Holdings: 1980s to 1990s

-In 1984, They pooled US$10,000, bought 40 sewing machines and founded an apparel company named Sigma Industries.
+In 1984, they pooled US$10,000, bought 40 sewing machines and founded an apparel company named Sigma Industries.

 In 1986, MAS formed its first joint venture with MAST Industries, to manufacture women’s synthetic dresses.

 2000s

 In 2000, MAS launched its first in-house intimate apparel brand, amantèin India.

-In 2004 when Nike formed a strategic partnership with MAS Holdings.
+In 2004, Nike formed a strategic partnership with MAS Holdings.

 In 2007 and 2008, MAS holdings opened Fabric Parks in Sri Lanka and India.

 In 2008, MAS Holdings unveiled Thurulie, touted as the world’s first carbon neutral, eco-manufacturing apparel plant.